auth0/auth0-flutter/README.md

 ## Installation

-During the Early Access stage the SDK will not be published to Pub.dev, but you can install it as a [path package](https://dart.dev/tools/pub/dependencies#path-packages).
-Extract the contents of the provided zip file and then add the following dependency in your `pubspec.yaml`:
+During the Beta stage the SDK will not be published to Pub.dev, but you can install it as a [path package](https://dart.dev/tools/pub/dependencies#path-packages).
+Extract the contents of the provided zip file and then add the following dependency in your `pubspec.yaml` file:

 ```yaml
 auth0_flutter: